telerik/winforms-docs/gridview/editors/customizing-editor-behavior.md

 * __CellEditorInitialized__ is fired when the editor is created and initialized with a predefined set of properties

-The following sample demonstrates how to change the default border of __GridSpinEditor__:
+The following sample demonstrates how to change the default ForeColor of __GridSpinEditor__:

 {{source=..\SamplesCS\GridView\Editors\CustomizingEditorBehavior.cs region=customizingEditors}}
 {{source=..\SamplesVB\GridView\Editors\CustomizingEditorBehavior.vb region=customizingEditors}}